melezhik/sparrow/papers/rex.md

     $ nano story.check

-    dancer
+    plackup

-Here we state that process by PID taken from pid file `~/app/app.pid` should exist and should be bind with dancer application.
+Here we state that process by PID taken from pid file `~/app/app.pid` should exist and should relate to plackup script.
 That is it!

 Other considerations on _why_ PID based check is important:

 * PID file could be removed ( while application is running ) which is BAD
 * PID file could exist while application is not running which is BAD as well

+Now let's commit our changes

+    $ git add .
+    $ git commit -m 'add simple story' -a
+    $ git push